Btojaka/StarWars-ReactNative/README.md

 # StarWars
 React Native App

-This is my first app with this technology and I did it to pass a second interview job
+This is my first app with this technology and I did it as a second interview job

 The test they asked me to do was: